Causal Inference via Style Transfer for Out-of-distribution Generalisation: Proposed Method

-The first two conditions suggest that $Z$ should capture all and only semantic information in $X$ that is predictive of $Y$, while the last condition means that we should be able to estimate the causal relationship $X\rightarrow Z$ by using just the observed training images.
-Generally, $Z$ would satisfy these conditions if it is a deterministic function that captures all semantics in $X$, i.e., $Z=g(X)$.
-We refer the reader to our supplementary material for a proof sketch.
+The first two conditions suggest that $Z$ should capture all and only semantic information in $X$ that is always predictive of $Y$, while the last condition means that we should be able to estimate the causal relationship $X\rightarrow Z$ by using just the observed training images.
+Such variable $Z$ can be captured by several learning methods, such as style transfer models~\cite{huang2017arbitrary,jing2019neural} or contrastive learning~\cite{von2021self,mahajan2021domain}.
+Even if the assumptions do not hold perfectly in practice and the mediator captures some spurious features in $X$, our method simply reverts to the standard empirical risk minimisation (ERM) model~\cite{Vapnik1998}, which is widely applicable and can be used on any dataset or problem.
+Importantly, the more semantically meaningful information that the mediator $Z$ captures from $X$, the better our method can approximate $P\left(Y|\do(x)\right)$.
+We refer the reader to our supplementary material for a proof sketch that $Z$ as semantic features will satisfy all the front-door criterions.
 Given the above conditions, we can determine $P\left(Y|\do(x)\right)$ via front-door adjustment as follows:

 where $z$, $x'$ denote specific values of $Z$ and $X$, respectively.
 Detailed derivations of all steps in Eq.~(\ref{eq:frontdoor_adj_final}) are provided in the supplementary material.

 One interesting property of the final expression in Eq.~(\ref{eq:frontdoor_adj_final}) is that the label prediction probability $P(Y|z,x')$ no longer depends on the domain-specific and domain-agnostic features $D$ and $U$ unlike $P(Y|x,d,u)$ in the back-door adjustment formula in Eq.~(\ref{eq:backdoor_adj}).
 It suggests that by using front-door adjustment, we can explicitly handle the OOD generalisation problem.
 In addition, the final expression is elegant as the two expectations can be easily estimated via Monte Carlo sampling and $p(z|x)$ can be easily modelled via an encoder that maps $x$ to $z$.
 The only remaining problem is modelling $P(Y|z,x')$.
 In the next section, we propose a novel way to model $P(Y|z,x')$ in front-door adjustment by leveraging neural style transfer.